billti/v8dbg/readme.md

 Set a breakpoint in the session for when the extension initializes, e.g.

 `bm dbgext!DebugExtensionInitialize`

+..and/or whenever it populates the V8 Object `Contents` property, e.g.

 `bm dbgext!V8ObjectContentsProperty::GetValue`

-Load the extension in the target debugger (first session), which should trigger the breakpoint.
+Load the extension in the target debugger (the first WinDbg session), which should trigger the breakpoint.

 `.load "C:\\src\\github\\dbgext\\x64\\dbgext.dll"`